citusdata/pg_cron/README.md

 # Setting up pg_cron

-To start the pg_cron background worker when PostgreSQL starts, you need to add pg_cron to `shared_preload_libraries` in postgresql.conf.
+To start the pg_cron background worker, you need to add pg_cron to `shared_preload_libraries` in postgresql.conf.
 Note that pg_cron does not run any jobs as a long a server is in [hot standby](https://www.postgresql.org/docs/current/static/hot-standby.html) mode, but it automatically starts when the server is promoted.

 ```
 # add to postgresql.conf